In this episode, we’ll take a brief look at what came to be called Spiritualism.

 Born in 1688, three years before Fox’s death, Emmanuel Swedenborg was born to an aristocratic family in Sweden.
 He received an education at the University of Uppsala, and spent five years traveling England, the Netherlands, France, and Germany.
 The goal of these travels was the quest for knowledge.
 While Fox and Boehme pursued religious enlightenment, the young Swedenborg was after scientific knowledge.

 After many years of scientific inquiry, Swedenborg claimed he had a vision of being carried into the spiritual world where saw eternal truths.
 He wrote expansively on the true meaning of reality and Scripture.
 He said that all that exists is a reflection of the attributes of God.
 Therefore, the visible world “corresponds” with the invisible one.
 The same is true of Scripture, which reflects truths that can only be known by those who’ve entered the spiritual world.

 Swedenborg was convinced his writings would form the beginning of a new era in the history of the world and religion.
 He claimed what had taken place when he received his revelations was what the Bible meant when speaking of the 2nd Coming of Christ.
-As expected, these ideas weren’t received well by most of his contemporaries.
+As expected, these ideas weren’t received well by his contemporaries.
 His circle of followers was small.
 He didn’t feel called to found a new movement, but to call the existing church to a new understanding of its nature and message.

 Since that didn’t work out so well, in 1784, twelve years after his death, his disciples founded the Church of the New Jerusalem, whose members were never many but which has survived to our time.
 In the 19th C, the Swedenborgian Society was founded with the purpose of publishing and distributing Swedenborg’s writings.